frescobaldi/quickly/docs/source/features.rst

      - extract durations to a list of (duration, scaling) tuples
    * - :func:`paste`
      - overwrite durations in music from a list of (duration, scaling) tuples

+There is also the :mod:`.time` module, which provides functions to compute the length of musical fragments, or to compute the musical position a text cursor is at.
+Low level duration logic is in the :mod:`.duration` module.